-Relevant Maps: Key Issues addressed: No maps Predation effects on productivity thought to be the main predators, although predation by a range of other species is potentially significant (Tapper, 1992; Greggory and Marchant, 1996; Baines, 2013).
+Relevant Maps: Key Issues addressed: No maps Predation effects on productivity

+Insufficient data was available to present in map form.
+Predators can significantly reduce capercaillie productivity.
+Carrion/hooded crows and foxes are thought to be the main predators, although predation by a range of other species is potentially significant (Tapper, 1992; Greggory and Marchant, 1996; Baines, 2013).
 Pine marten numbers have increased rapidly in recent years and they are known to be an important predator.
 Badgers and a number of raptor species are also all likely to impact on productivity, although there is currently no evidence of negative correlations between capercaillie productivity and indices of these predators.